aa18514/machine_learning/stock_price_prediction/readme.md

 In addition to past historical data of Apple, historical data of other companies listed in S&P 500 was also used.
 However, to prevent overfitting I only correlated the indices of Apple with the companies and used the 10 companies with the most positive correlation coefficients and the 10 companies with the most negative correlations.
 Furthermore, I also used the stock prices of the suppliers of Apple <br>

-A feedforward neural network is used to train the model with a validation split of 0.33. <br>
+A feedforward neural network is used to train the model with a validation split of 0.33. <br> It was found that the approach to predict raw stock prices as claimed by many articles and tutorials online is flawed, as this results only in a lagged version of the response.
+In order to counteract this, logarithmic returns are used instead of raw prices. <br>

+Another interesting observation here is the returns are normally distributed, due to which z-score was used to standardize the data. <br>

+After all of the features are engineered, the data is stored in pickle format, which allows other machine learning practictioners to train and test their models on feature engineered data-set <br>